FadedCantCode/Fabrica-RUNE/README.md

 meaningfully across genome steps rather than clustering tightly.
 This is the stronger of the two results so far, though Cerebras's free tier was visibly rate-limited throughout the run (every task hit at least one 429 before succeeding via retry), so some of that divergence may reflect request throttling rather than pure model behavior.

-See [`docs/roadmap.md`](docs/roadmap.md) Stage 1 for the full caveats on both runs and the still-pending cleaner cross-provider validation.
+**Third recorded data point (2026-06-17), the cleanest so far:** a 12-task run comparing `groq_qwen` (Alibaba's Qwen3-32B, on Groq) against `mistral` (Mistral Small, on Mistral AI's own infrastructure) produced a correlation of **0.999**, with measured divergence spread meaningfully across steps (0.802–0.853) and zero retries or rate-limit interference during the run.
+Two different labs, two different cloud providers, nothing in the run's execution casts doubt on whether the divergence reflects genuine model behavior.
+This is the first result that satisfies the "clean cross-provider pairing" bar this project has been working toward.
+See [`docs/roadmap.md`](docs/roadmap.md) Stage 1 for the full detail on all three results and what's still left to validate (more genomes, more tasks, a better divergence-measurement proxy than lexical overlap).

 ## Why